diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 I promise you, this is the most complex part of the guide!

 You will now be greeted with either a boot menu or a more complex BIOS menu.
-If you just see a list of different media labelled UEFI, LEGACY, USB or something like that, you entered the boot menu.
+If you just see a list of different media labelled EFI, SATA, USB or something like that, you entered the boot menu.
 Use the arrow keys to select the USB entry and hit enter.

 If you have a more complex interface with multiple tabs, don't worry!
 You just entered the BIOS of your computer.
 You just need to use the arrow keys or in some cases even the mouse to go to the BOOT tab.
 Now there are three options:

 #### 1. Boot override
 If you see a "Boot Override" somewhere on screen, navigate to it.
-Here you will be able to boot from USB like described above.
+Here you will be able to boot from your USB stick like described above.

 #### 2. Boot order with multiple rows
-If you see a heading called "Boot order" or "Boot priority" and see multiple lines of different names below it, follow this instruction.
-Navigate to the USB entry and use the keys shown at the bottom of the screen to move it up to the first position.
-Search for the "Save and Exit" key on the bottom of your screen and press it.
+If you see a heading called "Boot order" or "Boot priority" and see multiple lines of different names below it, follow these instruction.
+1. Navigate to the USB entry.
+2. Use the keys shown at the bottom of the screen to move it up to the first position.
+3. Search for the "Save and Exit" key on the bottom of your screen and press it.

 #### 3. Boot order with a single row
 If you see a single column showing e.g. HDD -> SSD -> USB, it means you have a one-line boot priority menu.
 Just hit SPACE or Enter on it, until USB is at the front position.
 Now search for the "Save and Exit" key at the bottom of your screen and press it.